Patient consent and confidentiality

 Please use our consent form for any image, multimedia file or description that needs consent to publication.

 Please print out the form, fill in the details, ask the patient or next of kin to read and sign the form, sign it yourself and submit it with the File Designation “Supplementary file for Editors only”.
+Please note we do not accept forms that are electronically signed.

 Patient consent form (English)